 What to Expect in a Home Inspection🔍: Insider Advice for Smart Buyers💡

 You’re not alone.
+Many smart home buyers don't know what to expect during a home inspection.
 A home inspection can feel like a mystery box to many first-time buyers.
 But it’s one of the most important steps in the homebuying journey.
 Think of it as your eyes behind the walls—literally.
 A professional inspection can uncover costly issues, give you negotiating power, or simply give you peace of mind.

 🔑 Key Takeaways